-Top apply, please fill out our online application form here.
+The application for a term or year-long exchange typically opens in November and has a deadline in early-January.
+When it is application season, the application form will be the useful links section above and is an online application form.
 In your application, you may select and be considered for up to three of our exchange programs.
 Expressing interest in more than one of our partner universities increases your chances of getting accepted to go on exchange.

 To be considered for an exchange program, students must meet the following criteria:

-- Must have completed at least one year of studies at Mount Allison
+- Must have completed at least one term of studies at Mount Allison

 - Must have a cumulative grade point average (CGPA) of 2.5 or higher